panchambanerjee/Impressionist-Classifier/README.md

 * Vincent van Gogh

 #### We have downloaded the relevant datasets from Wikiart using https://github.com/lucasdavid/wikiart
 -- This comprises all the downloadable paintings from wikiart for all the above 10 artists (they were chosen based on having > 500 paintings each in the WikiArt database.
-The paintings are downloaded into folders for each artist separated by year.

 #### Briefly, the data acquisition process is as follows:
 * We download the Wikiart files for the relevant artists using lucasdavid's extremely useful script (Please star the project if you can).